Fiat justitia ruat caelum: Notable modern uses

 In British India, this phrase was used by Sir S. Subramania Iyer during a case ("Tirupati (or Tirupathi) Mahant case") in Madras High Court.
 It was a case regarding religious faith versus the law, where a Hindu Temple administrator (called the 'mahant') was accused by the high priest of misappropriation of donations, replacing a vessel full of gold with base metals, like copper and placing it beneath the flagstaff of the temple.
 The barrister representing the high priest used this phrase in his speech to justify digging up the flagstaff to check the vessel.

 More recently, Judge James Edwin Horton referred to the maxim when he recalled his decision to overturn the conviction of Haywood Patterson in the infamous Scottsboro Boys trial.
 In 1933, Judge Horton set aside the death sentence of Patterson, one of nine black men who were wrongfully convicted of raping two white women in Alabama.
 Horton quoted the phrase when explaining why he made his decision, even though he knew it would mean the end of his judicial career.

 Joseph Conrad's 1899 novella Heart of Darkness contains a possible reference to the maxim at the very end of the text.
 The protagonist Marlow says, "It seemed to me that the house would collapse before I could escape, that the heavens would fall upon my head.
 But nothing happened.
 The heavens do not fall for such a trifle."

 George Eliot has Mr. Brooke mangle and misattribute this phrase in Middlemarch, where he says, "You should read history - look at ostracism, persecution, martyrdom, and that kind of thing.
 They always happen to the best men, you know.
 But what is that in Horace?—fiat justitia, ruat ... something or other."

 In Oliver Stone's 1991 film JFK, the character of district attorney Jim Garrison during the only trial brought in the murder of President John F. Kennedy declares "Let justice be done, though the heavens fall".

 The first lyrics of the Frank Wildhorn musical The Count of Monte Cristo contain this phrase.

-In the Better Call Saul episode Chicanery, the character Charles McGill utters the phrase "Let justice be done though the heavens fall!" before making an argument to appear in open court in a trial against his brother Jimmy.
-Jimmy uses the phrase to his receptionist Francesca at the end of the episode Fun and Games as he begins a day of work.
+In the Better Call Saul episode "Chicanery", the character Chuck McGill utters the phrase "Let justice be done though the heavens fall!" before making an argument to appear in open court in a trial against his brother Jimmy.
+Jimmy uses the phrase to his receptionist Francesca at the end of the episode "Fun and Games" as he begins a day of work.

 In The Boys Season 4, Episode 3, "We'll Keep the Red Flag Flying Here", the saying can be seen engraved at the bottom of the large sculpture of The Seven just outside of their meeting room.
+In addition, Season 5, Episode 6 is titled “Though the Heavens Fall”.

 In the anime series Aldnoah.Zero, the phrase appears several times.
 Heaven's Fall is the name given to the event in which the Moon exploded, causing massive destruction to the Earth's surface.

 The phrase appears in the Judge from Hell a 2024 Korean drama.